 That’s it.
 Once you’ve got a citation on each, you’re all done with directories.
 There’s no need to worry about them ever again (unless you change offices, then you just need to update the details).

-“Whilst your website is wasting time on things that don’t work, you’re not doing the things that do work – the effect of which is amplified by competitors who are taking the right approach.”
+“Whilst you’re wasting time on things that don’t work, you’re not doing the things that do work – the effect of which is amplified by competitors who are taking the right approach.”

 What happens when a search engine finds a bad link?

 In the past, spammy link building practices often resulted in search engine penalties, leading to huge organic traffic loss.

 Now, things are more refined.
 Google representatives have stated on multiple occasions that their systems mostly ignore low-quality links.
 Meaning any money, time, or effort you invest into these tactics will be in vain, as there is zero value to be gained.